ganeti/ganeti/man/hspace.rst

   specification of 100GB of disk space, 4GiB of memory and 2 VCPUs.

 --tiered-alloc *disk,ram,cpu*
-  Besides the standard, fixed-size allocation, also do a tiered allocation scheme where the algorithm starts from the given specification and allocates until there is no more space; then it decreases the specification and tries the allocation again.
+  This option overrides the instance size for the *tiered* allocation mode.
+In this mode, the algorithm starts from the given specification and allocates until there is no more space; then it decreases the specification and tries the allocation again.
 The decrease is done on the metric that last failed during allocation.
-The argument should have the same format as for ``-standard-alloc``.
+The argument should have the same format as for ``--standard-alloc``.

   Also note that the normal allocation and the tiered allocation are independent, and both start from the initial cluster state; as such, the instance count for these two modes are not related one to another.

---machines-readable[=*choice*]
+--machine-readable[=*choice*]
   By default, the output of the program is in "human-readable" format, i.e. text descriptions.
 By passing this flag you can either enable (``--machine-readable`` or ``--machine-readable=yes``) or explicitly